-- (3) The actor knowingly promotes prostitution of a child under 18 whether or not the actor mistakenly believed that the child was 18 years of age or older, even if such mistaken belief was reasonable; - (4) The actor knowingly promotes prostitution of the actor's child, ward, or any other person for whose care the actor is responsible; - N.J.
+(3) The actor knowingly promotes prostitution of a child under 18 whether or not the actor mistakenly believed that the child was 18 years of age or older, even if such mistaken belief was reasonable;(4) The actor knowingly promotes prostitution of the actor's child, ward, or any other person for whose care the actor is responsible;

+N.J.
 Stat.
-Ann. § 2C:34-1(a)(4) defines "promoting prostitution" as
+Ann. § 2C:34-1(a)(4) defines "promoting prostitution" as follows:

-- (a) Owning, controlling, managing, supervising or otherwise keeping, alone or in association with another, a house of prostitution or a prostitution business; - (b) Procuring an inmate for a house of prostitution or place in a house of prostitution for one who would be an inmate; - (c) Encouraging, inducing, or otherwise purposely causing another to become or remain a prostitute; - (d) Soliciting a person to patronize a prostitute; - (e) Procuring a prostitute for a patron; - (f) Transporting a person into or within this State with purpose to promote that person's engaging in prostitution, or procuring or paying for transportation with that purpose; or - (g) Knowingly leasing or otherwise permitting a place controlled by the actor, alone or in association with others, to be regularly used for prostitution or promotion of prostitution, or failure to make a reasonable effort to abate such use by ejecting the tenant, notifying law enforcement authorities, or other legally available means.
+(a) Owning, controlling, managing, supervising or otherwise keeping, alone or in association with another, a house of prostitution or a prostitution business;

+(b) Procuring an inmate for a house of prostitution or place in a house of prostitution for one who would be an inmate;

+(c) Encouraging, inducing, or otherwise purposely causing another to become or remain a prostitute;

+(d) Soliciting a person to patronize a prostitute;

+(e) Procuring a prostitute for a patron;

+(f) Transporting a person into or within this State with purpose to promote that person's engaging in prostitution, or procuring or paying for transportation with that purpose; or

+(g) Knowingly leasing or otherwise permitting a place controlled by the actor, alone or in association with others, to be regularly used for prostitution or promotion of prostitution, or failure to make a reasonable effort to abate such use by ejecting the tenant, notifying law enforcement authorities, or other legally available means.

-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions. • FULLY MET

-New Jersey law prohibits a mistake of age defense in certain prosecutions for child sex trafficking and CSEC.
+New Jersey law expressly prohibits a mistake of age defense in certain prosecutions for child sex trafficking.
 Pursuant to N.J.
 Stat.
-Ann. § 2C:13-8(a)(3) (Human trafficking), an offender will be held accountable for knowingly "hold[ing], recruit[ing], lur[ing], entic[ing], harbor[ing], transport[ing], provid[ing] or obtain[ing], by any means, a child under 18 years of age, to engage in sexual activity . . . whether or not the actor mistakenly believed that the child was 18 years of age or older, even if that mistaken belief was reasonable."
-However, N.J.
-Stat.
-Ann. § 2C:13-9(a)(2)(b) (Human trafficking in the second degree) is silent regarding the permissibility of the defense.
+Ann. § 2C:13-8(a)(3) (Human trafficking), an offender will be held accountable for knowingly "hold[ing], recruit[ing], lur[ing], entic[ing], harbor[ing], transport[ing], provid[ing] or obtain[ing], by any means, a child under 18 years of age, to engage in sexual activity... whether or not the actor mistakenly believed that the